Russell, Louisville

-Russell is a neighborhood immediately west of downtown Louisville, Kentucky, USA.
-It was named for renowned African American educator and Bloomfield, Kentucky native Harvey Clarence Russell Sr. Its boundaries are West Market Street, 9th Street, West Broadway and I-264.
+Russell is a neighborhood immediately west of downtown Louisville, Kentucky, U.S..
+It is nicknamed "Louisville's Harlem".
+It was named for renowned African American educator and Bloomfield, Kentucky native, Harvey Clarence Russell Sr. Its boundaries are West Market Street, 9th Street, West Broadway and I-264.

 History

 Development began in the 1870s as street car lines were extended to the area.
 The area was considered one of Louisville's most fashionable in its early years with many affluent white families building elegant mansion homes on Walnut, Chestnut Street, and Jefferson Streets, while working class blacks and whites lived in shotgun houses on adjacent streets.
 By the 1890s many white families began leaving the area for what would become Old Louisville and the east end, and both middle and working class blacks quickly moved into the area.